ranjithkbdpm/demo-remote-repo/README.md

 this html file has navigation bar (list) for git tutorial

-this for learning git step by step
+this for learning git step by step. now this line added to understand GitHub. lets create remote repo using github and push,pull your local repo.